martyn-smith/matrix-test/readme.md

 Mathematicians, [communicating badly and then acting smug makes you an arse.](https://xkcd.com/169/))

 Python 3.8.2 + numpy 1.18.4
-gfortran 9.3.0 compiled with no flags whatsoever
+gfortran 9.3.0 compiled with no flags whatsoever, using the intrinsic matmul and naive loops
 rust 1.43.1 with nalgebra 0.18

 There are minor differences - the FORTRAN array is static whereas the Rust and python versions are dynamically allocated.